alesdonoso/scope-windows-terminal-ohmyzsh/README.md

 ```

 #### Thanks so much!
-You can find me on [Twitter](https://www.twitter.com/alesdonoso "Alesdonoso Twitter")
+You can find me on [Twitter](https://www.twitter.com/alesdonoso "alesdonoso Twitter") or [LinkedIn](https://www.linkedin.com/in/alesdonoso "alesdonoso Linkedin")